Britain gives Putin until midnight to explain nerve attack on former spy

 ($1 = 0.7197 pounds)

-Additional reporting by Alastair Macdonald and Robin Emmott in Brussels, Andreas Rinke in Berlin, and Katya Golubkova, Christian Lowe and Polina Nikolskaya in Moscow; Editing by Richard Balmforth
+Additional reporting by Alistair Smout, Elizabeth Piper and Kate Holton in London, Alastair Macdonald and Robin Emmott in Brussels, Andreas Rinke in Berlin, and Katya Golubkova, Christian Lowe and Polina Nikolskaya in Moscow, Anthony Deutsch in the Hague; Editing by Richard Balmforth and Jon Boyle